diinki/my_writings/blogs/2023/end_of_2023.md

 ## New website

-Fifth official edition of my personal website!!
+Fourth official edition of my personal website!!
 I've added some legacy blogs that I wrote a few years ago as well, even tho it's kinda painful re-visiting them.

 This one is written with typescript/react, designed by myself n everything from scratch; not much to say, still quite WIP actually... feel free 2 have a look around!

+For this iteration I've decided to create a calm, lush, retro theme.
+I want it to be simple, yet not afraid of being detailed in the right places.
+Most details will be added in later updates though...

+I'll be honest, so far I really like this UI/UX, it does lack some personality, but this will all be added and improved upon in the future.

 ## Writing tendencies